Former Trump Plaza Employees, Guests Reflect On Atlantic City Landmark's Heyday Ahead Of Implosion

 Watch the implosion live on CBSN Philly at 9 a.m. on CBSPhilly.com, the CBS Philly app, or streaming service.

 ATLANTIC CITY, N.J.
 (CBS) — The former Trump Plaza in Atlantic City will be reduced to a massive pile of rubble Wednesday morning.
-When the Trump Plaza opened back in 1984, it was the resort town’s biggest gambling hall and overlooked Atlantic City at 39 stories high with more than 600 hotel rooms.RELATED: Bensalem Police Dog Credited With Catching Burglary Suspect In Unusual Spot
+When the Trump Plaza opened back in 1984, it was the resort town’s biggest gambling hall and overlooked Atlantic City at 39 stories high with more than 600 hotel rooms.RELATED: President Joe Biden Again Rejects $50,000 Student Loan Debt Forgiveness Plan Pushed By Other Top Democrats

 As crews prepare for Wednesday’s implosion of the former Trump Plaza, many people are coming by to get one last look at it.